MmedaraU/study-notes/html-and-html5.md

 The values for `id` and `class` attributes should start with a letter or underscore.
 The attribute values can contain letters, numbers, hyphens, underscores, periods and colons.
 They should not contain any character spaces or special characters.
 Values are also case-sensitive.

+## Quirks Mode and Standards Mode

+## Sectioning Roots
+ Section roots break out sections of a document into their own seperate outlines, THey are root elements that have no ancestors.

+They are `body`, `blockquote`, `fieldset`, `figure` and `td`.

+They do not appear in the document outline.

 # All about the elements